M0nica/website-gallery/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 Note: Currently there is a bug 🐛 where images are only generated locally.
-In order to deploy a functional site whenever adding additional sites the the site should either be deployed from CLI after running locally and visiting the homepage OR with CI/CD after committing newly generated images to version control.
+In order to deploy a functional site whenever adding additional sites the the site should either be deployed from CLI after running locally and visiting the homepage.